This is the LAST CHANCE for new students to register for Jazz Power Youth Masterclasses in 2019.

-Led by master teachers Eli Yamin (music) and Mickey Davidson (dance/theatre) with a special guest, students ages 10-17 will be led through a voice and body warmup and will learn a song and movement.
+Led by master teachers Eli Yamin (music) and Mickey Davidson (dance/theatre) and special guest, Catherine Russell, students ages 10-17 will be led through a voice and body warmup and will learn a song and movement.

 Students who successfully complete at least one Jazz Power Master Class are eligible to apply for a full scholarship for 12-week Jazz Power Youth training program which runs April through June.
 More information on JPI Youth Training here.

-This master class is free, but guardians must register their youth.
+This master class is free, but guardians must register their youth on the link below.

-Jazz Power Youth Master Classes will be held on the dates above, from 4:30 pm to 7 pm in the United Palace Cultural Theatre, located on 4140 Broadway, New York City, NY 10033.
+Jazz Power Youth Master Classes are held from 4:30 pm to 7 pm in the United Palace, located on 4140 Broadway and 175th Street, near the A Train and GWB Terminal in Washington Heights, New York City.

 Artistic Director Eli Yamin is a pianist, composer, singer, and educator who has been spreading the joy of jazz through his work for 30 years including 10 years as founding director of Jazz at Lincoln Center’s Middle School Jazz Academy.
 Eli tours with his blues band and jazz quartet, has released several CD’s and has performed at The White House, Carnegie Hall, Lincoln Center and over 20 countries as a cultural ambassador for the U.S. Department of State.
 Eli sincerely believes learning about jazz should feel as creative as playing jazz and consistently shares this experience with students of all ages.